kanishka-linux/ReadManga/README.md

 #Note:

 1. Once a page is ended, By simply pressing 'Down' key, next page is loaded automatically.
 It means new page is created on the fly dynamically.
 It does not remove previous pages and all the visited pages are kept in memory for later reference, which one can access via 'Up' or 'Down' key.
 Therefore, it is possible that if you've accessed large number of pages in one single session, then RAM of your system might get full, if your system has less memory.
-In order to free up the memory double click on the required 'chapter' of the 'Chapters' Tab of Option/Side-bar.
+In order to free up the memory double click on the required 'chapter' of the 'Chapters' Tab of Option/Side-bar or simply try using Left/Right arrow keys.
 When you select new manga then memory occupied by earlier manga is freed automatically.
 Alternatively, you can simply close the application to free up the memory.

 2. In this application '/tmp/ReadManga/' acts as cache folder.
 If images are not loading or search function is not working then try removing contents of cache folder or simply delete the cache folder manually itself and restart the application.